Mercedes-Benz E-Class (W213): AMG E 63 4MATIC+ and AMG E 63 S 4MATIC+ Estate/Wagon (2016–2023)

-W213 Facelift
+W213 facelift

-For the 2021 model year, the E-Class has received updated front and rear fascias along with a new mild-hybrid 6-cylinder inline engine for the E450 model; the All-Terrain model will now be available in the United States, replacing the standard estate version.
+For the 2021 model year, the E-Class has received updated front and rear fascias along with a new mild-hybrid six-cylinder inline engine for the E450 model; the All-Terrain model will now be available in the United States, replacing the standard estate version.
 It was supposed to be released at the 2020 Geneva Motor Show, which was cancelled due to COVID-19.
 Inside, COMAND is replaced by MBUX with a 12.3-inch touchscreen and a new steering wheel is used.
 Driver-assistance technology has also been updated featuring an advanced capacitive hands-off detection system.

 Mercedes-AMG announced on 27 May 2020 that the updated Mercedes-AMG versions of coupé and cabriolet are now available.
 The E 53 4MATIC+ version remains the sole choice for both coupé and cabriolet.

 In mid-2022, Mercedes-AMG revealed the Final Edition version of the E 63 S 4Matic+.
-Signifying the V8s swan song in production, a total of 999 units will be built.
+Signifying the V8’s swansong in production, a total of 999 units were to be built.